yduf/yduf.github.io/_posts/2026-01-27-linux-system-guideline.md

 For Base system like ubuntu / Linux Mint
 - enable [Nix]({% post_url 2026-01-24-package-nix %}) to support user autonomy
+- maintains a list of [base packages](https://chatgpt.com/share/6a632c95-9710-83eb-b06a-08876fe519b6) required

+The isting can be build from manuall installed package
+{% highlight bash %}
+$ apt-mark showmanual
+{% endhighlight %}

+and scripted for installation as in [my dotfiles](https://github.com/yduf/dotfiles/tree/master)

 ## APT
 - Kernel
 - systemD
 - ZFS

 ## Docker / Podman